Anuj-Kanada/Docker-Ubuntu/README.md

 -> By default, the docker command can only be run the root user or by a user in the docker group.
 Add system user to docker group, Please follow below steps :</br>
 1. groups (Output will show users of docker group. ex : docker sudo www-data) </br>
 2. sudo groupadd docker</br>
+3. sudo usermod -aG docker $USER ($user refers username of system. sudo usermod -aG docker anuj_kanada.
+This command work for both system user who already logged in and also for who not logged in right now)</br>